georgetown-cset/eto-orca/README.md

 * Last push date - This comes from the GitHub API (see `staging_github_metrics.repos_with_full_meta_raw.full_metadata.pushed_at`)
 * License - This comes from the GitHub API (see `staging_github_metrics.repos_with_full_meta_raw.full_metadata.license.name`)
 * Top programming language - This comes from the GitHub API (see `staging_github_metrics.repos_with_full_meta_raw.full_metadata.language`)
 * Stars over time - This counts the number of `WatchEvent`s for the project in the githubarchive BQ public dataset.
 The sum of these counts may not equal the total stars because users may unstar (or even unstar and re-star!) a repo
 * Commits over time - This counts the number of distinct commits based on the unnested commits for `PushEvent`s in the githubarchive BQ public dataset.
 See also `push_event_commits.sql`
-* Issues over time -
+* Issues over time - This counts the number of opened and closed issues based on `IssuesEvent`s in the githubarchive BQ public dataset.
+See also `issue_events.sql`.
+We determine whether the issue was opened or closed based on the `action` field
 * New versus returning contributors over time -
 * Contributor percentage counts -
 * Code contributions by top 5 countries -